aubinleyoung/Air-Pollution/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Hat tip to [Microvers](www.microverse.org)  and all the staff
-- Thanks to My coding Partner
+- Thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design] Under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/)
-- Thanks to My Morning-session-group and Standup-team Partners and
+- Thanks to My Morning-session-group.
-- Thanks to Code Reviewers
+- Thanks to my Code Reviewers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>